the-events-calendar/event-tickets/readme.txt

 = Event Tickets Plus =

 Get premium support and add paid ticketing features with [Event Tickets Plus](http://m.tri.be/18wg).
 This includes the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-Works with your favorite eCommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-Commerce).
+We currently support WooCommerce or Easy Digital Downloads.

 = The Events Calendar =